spanishdict/engineering.spanishdict.com/_posts/2012-01-17-spanishdict-engineering-blog.md

 ## ... and Back to Work.

-We iterate and release often at SpanishDict, as a general principle.
+We iterate and release often at SpanishDict.
 And that also applies to our blog.
 Now that we're live, we'll be tinkering and' playing with the look and feel until it truly feels like our new "home".
 Let us know what you think!

 As a final note, we are looking for developers to round out our engineering team.
 We're a fun and growing group, located in the DC metro area / Northern